Second brain for relationships

 Can I capture notes by voice?

 Yes.
-Tap to record a short voice note — up to about a minute and a half — and Intriq transcribes it for you, recognizing the people you mention so the note attaches to the right profiles.
-The transcript drops into the composer for you to review and edit before anything is saved.
+Tap to record a voice note of up to about ninety seconds.
+Intriq transcribes it and recognizes the people you mention, so it attaches to the right profiles.
+The transcript drops into the composer for you to review before anything is saved.

 What should I save in Intriq?